Skip to main content

 The study, "Probing Axial Symmetry Breaking in the Galaxy with Gaia Data Release 2," was led by Hinkel along with co-authors Susan Gardner, professor of physics and astronomy in the UK College of Arts and Sciences, and Brian Yanny, a staff scientist and astrophysicist in the Fermilab Center for Particle Astrophysics in Batavia, Illinois.

-"Using powerful ideas borrowed from nuclear and particle physics, we explore the axial symmetry, or
+"Using powerful ideas borrowed from nuclear and particle physics, we explore the

 By Gabriela Antenore